Dragon (Dungeons & Dragons): Third edition

 The chromatic dragons (black, blue, green, red, and white), and the metallic dragons (brass, bronze, copper, gold, and silver) appeared in the third edition in the Monster Manual (2000), and in the revised 3.5 Monster Manual (2003).
+Their depictions by Todd Lockwood and Sam Wood tried to incorporate the "very inventive" original designs by Dave Sutherland from 1st edition while making them anatomically more credible, and differentiate all species through distinctions in wing-shape in addition to head details.
+3rd edition's is "what Wizards designers now consider the "definitive" representations of these monsters."
 The Gem dragons appeared in the third edition in the Monster Manual II.